 2. Adjust your posture.
 Keep your back straight, tighten your core.
 Hold your shoulders back, squeezing your shoulder blades.
 Ensure your chest faces forward.
 Make sure that you do not round your back throughout the lift.

-3. Grip the bar tightly, and pull the weight up.
+3. Grip the bar tightly and pull the weight up.
 Your legs will generate the power needed to lift it.
 Extend your entire body.
 At the top, lockout your body, using your upper body to hold the weight in place.
 Your body should now be in an upright posture, with the bar around the middle position of your thighs.

 4. Slowly lower the weight to the ground in a controlled manner.
 Maintaining your posture.
 Keep the bar in contact with your body throughout the movement and do not use momentum and bounce the weight back up as this can result in injury.
+Also, check out: how to squat heavier weight.